IBM-Bluemix-Docs/go/configuration.md

 ### Retrieving service credentials
 {: #go-get-creds}

-Retrieve the values in your application by using the following commands.
+Retrieve the values in your app by using the following commands.

 1. Retrieve variable `service1credentials`:
   ```golang